yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 8.2 Collaboration Scenarios
 The collaborationswithin the Reactor pattern for the logging server can be illustrated with two scenarios.
-These scenarios show howa loggingserver designedusingreactiveeventdis- patching handles connection requests and logging data from multiple clients.
+These scenarios show howa logging server designed using reactive event dispatching handles connection requests and logging data from multiple clients.
 8.2.1 Client Connects to a Reactive Logging Server
 The first scenario shows the steps taken when a client con- nects to the logging server.